 What is the scope of the recommendation?

-Who is concerned by this recommendation?
+Who is affected by this recommendation?

 -